xmonader/letsbuildacompiler-pretty/src/tutor02_expressionparsing.md

-# Part II: EXPRESSION PARSING - 24 July 1988
+# Part II: Expression Parsing - 24 July 1988

 ## Introduction

 If you've read the introduction document to this series, you will already know what  we're  about.
 You will also have copied the cradle software  into your Turbo Pascal system, and have compiled